Join

 • At Inverewe in the North-West Highlands, the funding meant our charity could purchase machinery that helped us catalogue the thousands of plants that thrive there.

-In 2020, support from players went to the Trust’s Project Wipeout, an ambitious project that aims to eradicate non-native invasive plants from a number of Trust places across the country.
+In 2020, funds raised by players went to the Trust’s Project Wipeout, an ambitious project that aims to eradicate invasive non-native plants from a number of Trust places across the country.
 Since August last year, Project Wipeout has cleared over 40 hectares of the most destructive plants including Rhododendron ponticum, Japanese knotweed and American skunk cabbage at eight sites across Scotland.

 Quote